 - EssaysEric Dinerstein Bill Young

-Early Spring Date: March 31 Late Spring Date: May 21 Most Frequently Seen: April 18-26
+Early Spring Date: March 31 Late Spring Date: May 21 Best Dates to See in Spring: April 17-26

-Palm Warblers have two distinct populations.
-Birds from the eastern population migrate through Monticello Park early in the spring and are one of the earliest arriving warbler species.
-They generally arrive around the second week in April.
-Your best chance to see one is during the end of the third week and the beginning of the fourth week in April.
-The western population is not as common and tends to pass through Monticello in May.
+Spring: Palm Warblers have two distinct populations.
+Birds from the eastern population are one of the earliest arriving warbler species at Monticello Park.
+They generally arrive around the second week in April, and they are most common during the third and fourth weeks in April.
+The western population is not as common and tends to pass through Monticello in early May.
 Palm Warblers nest in Canada and the far northern states.

 Where to See Them in the Park

 Palm Warblers are not common at Monticello.
 They generally stay low and often can be seen on the ground.
 They sometimes sing from branches in the mid-canopy and below.